zulip/zulip/help/search-for-messages.md

 ## Searching shared history

-Zulip's [stream permissions](/help/stream-permissions) model allows access to the full history of public streams and private streams with shared history, including messages sent before you joined the stream (or organization), or those sent to public streams you are not subscribed to.
+Zulip's [channel permissions](/help/channel-permissions) model allows access to the full history of public streams and private streams with shared history, including messages sent before you joined the stream (or organization), or those sent to public streams you are not subscribed to.